M'lumbo: With Page Hamilton

 In 2019, Fairytale Aliens by M'lumbo and Page Hamilton was released on Ropeadope.
-The band was to play at Bowery Electric in March 2020, but the pandemic had other plans — the show was cancelled as the city shut down for the then foreseeable future.
+The band was to play at Bowery Electric in March 2020, but the show was cancelled due to the COVID-19 pandemic.

 Page has continued collaborating with M'lumbo through the pandemic, playing on several new tracks.

 During and since the pandemic

-Through the pandemic, the band continued to write and record new material, with guests Jane Ira Bloom and Page Hamilton.
-The result has been a double album's worth of new tracks, to appear in 2023.
+Through the COVID-19 pandemic, the band continued to write and record new material, with guests Jane Ira Bloom and Page Hamilton.

 During the last few years M'lumbo has also made an album of ambient/chillout tracks that are both acoustic and electronic, cinematic without also insisting on a script.
 The Summer Of Endless Levitation was released in 2023 on Hell Yeah!
 Recordings — an 8-track LP in June 2023, with a 10-song CD following in late 2023-early 2024.